-LAWRENCE H. LINDEN, 67, is a former Managing Director and General Partner at Goldman Sachs: he also served as Head of Technology, Head of Operations, and Co-Chairman of the Global Control and Compliance Committee before retiring in 2008.
-He serves as Senior Advisor to the Redstone Strategy Group.
+LAWRENCE H. LINDEN, 68, is a former Managing Director and General Partner at Goldman Sachs; he also served as Head of Technology, Head of Operations, and Co-Chairman of the Global Control and Compliance Committee before retiring in 2008.
+He serves as Advisory Director to the Redstone Strategy Group.
 He has been a member of New World Capital Group's Strategic Advisory Board since 2011.
 He is the Founding Trustee of the Linden Trust for Conservation, and a member of the Board of the World Wildlife Fund.
-Mr. Linden was a member of the Board of Resources for the Future until 2013.
 He earned a B.S.E. from Princeton University and an S.M. and Ph.D. from MIT.
 Dr. Linden provides significant experience in financial services operations and socially responsible activism.
-Dr. Linden qualifies as an "audit committee financial expert" under SEC guidelines.

-MAUREEN O'HARA, 60, has been the R.W.
+MAUREEN O'HARA, 61, has been the R.W.
 Purcell Professor of Finance at Johnson Graduate School of Management, Cornell University since 1992; she has taught at Cornell University since 1979.
 Dr. O'Hara has served as chair of the board of Investment Technology Group, Inc. since 2007, and has been a member of the board since 2003.
 She has been a director of New Star Financial, Inc. since 2006.
 Dr. O'Hara has also served as Chair of the FINRA Economic Advisory Board, and was a member of the CFTC-SEC "Flash Crash" Commission.
 She earned a B.S. from the University of Illinois, and an M.A. and Ph.D. from Northwestern University.
 Dr. O'Hara provides expertise in the areas of economics, banking and finance.

-DONALD K. PETERSON, 64, is a trustee of Worcester Polytechnic Institute and the Committee for Economic Development, and a director of the Sanford C. Bernstein Fund, Inc., a family of mutual funds, since 2007.
+DONALD K. PETERSON, 65, is a trustee of Worcester Polytechnic Institute, and a director of the Sanford C. Bernstein Fund, Inc., a family of mutual funds, since 2007.
+He also serves on the board of directors of TIAA-CREF Trust Company, FSB (a wholly owned subsidiary of TIAA) since 2015, and is a member of the Committee for Economic Development, serving on its Policy and Impact Committee.
 He earned a B.S. in mechanical engineering from Worcester Polytechnic Institute and an M.B.A. from the Tuck School of Business Administration.
 Mr. Peterson provides significant experience in telecommunications, business management, and financial reporting.
 Mr. Peterson qualifies as an "audit committee financial expert" under SEC guidelines.

-SIDNEY A. RIBEAU, 66, has been Professor of Communications at Howard University since 2014 and served as its President from 2008 to 2013.
+SIDNEY A. RIBEAU, 67, has been Professor of Communications at Howard University since 2014 and served as its President from 2008 to 2013.
 From 1995 to 2008, he was President of Bowling Green State University.
-Dr. Ribeau has served on the board of directors of Worthington Industries since 2000.
+Dr. Ribeau has served on the board of directors of Worthington Industries since 2000 and has been a board member of World Affairs Council-Washington, D.C. since 2014.
 Dr. Ribeau earned a B.S. from Wayne State University and an M.A. and Ph.D. from the University of Illinois.
 Dr. Ribeau provides significant experience in the areas of higher education, communications and non-profit organization governance.